Arch Street Corridor Traffic Improvements

 As part of the project, it is proposed that exclusive pedestrian phasing will be converted to concurrent pedestrian phasing.
 The existing pedestrian signal at the Teen Center is proposed to be converted to a Rectangular Rapid Flashing Beacon (RRFB) and moved slightly east to an existing pedestrian crossing.

-This project focuses on six signalized intersections including one pedestrian crosswalk in the Town of Greenwich, Connecticut.
+This project focuses on five signalized intersections including one pedestrian crosswalk in the Town of Greenwich, Connecticut.
 The project area and physical changes include: